 An runaway may cause the reactor contents to be abruptly discharged.
 Several questions should be answered ahead of time.
 Where do you want the contents to go and what are you going to do with it once it is there?
 Catchpots and emergency relief systems are common and resources should be invested there.

 A chemical process incident can have mechanical consequences, chemical release issues, and the matter of fire.
 Substances that are pyrophoric have automatic ignition problems that may be surprisingly easy to deal with, especially if they are liquid.
 Liquid transfer systems can be inerted easily and pyrophoric liquids can be transferred airlessly and safely.
 Pyrophoric solids are another matter.
 There are few generalizations I can make about pyrophoric solids.
 Inert solids pose enough handling issues without having the added complication of air/water sensitivity.
-All I can say about pyrophoric solids- waste or finished product- is that you will need specialized equipment and a big tank of LN2.
+All I can say about pyrophoric solids- waste or finished product- is that you will need solids handling equipment, a big supply of LN2 and procedures for passivating hot filter cakes.
 Production glove boxes and Aurora filters are particularly useful.
 Also required is a space on the plant site where you can open up a container and let the contents burn if needed.
-If air gets into a drum of pyrophoric solids, it”ll begin to get hot.
-That is when you need to have an open spot where it can take off and not bring the facility down.
-Industrial parks are a bad place for such material handling.
+If air gets into a container of pyrophoric solids, it’ll begin to get hot.
+That is when you need to have an open spot where it can smolder or ignite harmlessly and not bring the facility down.
+Crowded industrial parks are a bad place for such material handling.

 Such flammable liquid scenarios can begin many ways.
 Forklift and maintenance operations are particularly rich in opportunity for a fire.
 The physical location of flammable liquid storage must be well thought out.
 Ideally a warehouse fire should not be allowed to spread to capital equipment locations.
 This helps to keep workers out of harms way and contains the magnitude of the financial disaster as well.
 Since most chemical plants seem to grow organically over time, unfortunate choices are usually made in regard to incident propagation.